ToniRollo/CACER-simulator/README.md

 `work in progress...`

-🔥 New drop incoming
-`Pay attention: A tutorial main will be released later for this module!`
+`🚨 Pay attention: A tutorial main will be released later for this module!`

 ### 2. BESS Simulator